 The results can be seen this week at Norwegian Presence, the exhibition promoting Norwegian design to an international audience.

 “We are proud to work with Norwegian designers to challenge the way furniture is made.
 Designers have the power to create a more circular economy by designing for recycling already at the drawing board, choosing renewable materials and considering how the product can be taken apart and go back into the loop after its life time,” says Egil Hogna, Head of Hydro’s business area Extruded Solutions.

 Hydro’s experts have worked closely with selected designers, from the initial design idea to the final prototype presented in Milan.
-Designers such as Vera & Kyte, Stine Aas and Tron Meyer present respectively baskets, lamps and tables made of 100% recyclable aluminum.
-The urban outdoor furniture collection Folk by Vestre, made of Scandinavian wood and aluminum from Hydro, is also presented in Italy.
+Designers such as Vera & Kyte, Stine Aas and Tron Meyer present respectively baskets, lamps and tables made of 100% recyclable aluminium.
+The urban outdoor furniture collection Folk by Vestre, made of Scandinavian wood and aluminium from Hydro, is also presented in Italy.